SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures

 \section{Introduction}

 The use of cognitive architectures~\cite{ye2018survey,kotseruba202040,kotseruba2016review} as a mechanism for generating robot behaviors is broadly accepted.
-There are three types of cognitive architectures: symbolic, emergent and hybrid.
-Although there is no well-defined degree of hybridization between symbolic and emergent concepts, usually they work with symbolic information, where the STRIPS provides the semantics and the PDDL the syntax~\cite{fox2003pddl2}.
+There are three types of cognitive architectures: symbolic, based on the principles of symbolic AI that include knowledge representation, reasoning, and planning modules; emergent, based on the principles of emergence and complex systems where behavior emerges from interactions between components; and hybrid, a combination.
+Although there is no well-defined degree of hybridization between symbolic and emergent concepts, usually they work with symbolic information, using for instance the PDDL (Planning Domain Description Language)~\cite{fox2003pddl2}.

-PDDL is highly accepted by the current ROS developer community.
+In the ROS community, PDDL is highly accepted.
 There are several PDDL-based tools used in practical cognitive architectures, however, two of them are well known: ROSPlan~\cite{cashmore2015rosplan} and PlanSys2~\cite{martin2021plansys2}.
 Both apply PDDL to represent the real world of the robot by creating the objects and the attributes of the world.
-Afterward, it is used by planners such as POPF \cite{popf} to generate plans to achieve the goals of the robots.
+Afterward, it is used by symbolic planners such as POPF (Partial Order Planning Forwards)~\cite{popf} to generate plans to achieve the goals of the robots.

-How the world model served the architecture and how is updated over time is the problem here.
+How the world model serves the architecture and how is updated over time is the problem here.
+As a result, the research question faced in this paper is how to perform the task of creating and maintaining the correspondences between symbolic data and sensor data in a cognitive architecture for robots.

 Obtaining PDDL knowledge from raw perceptual data is not straightforward.
-Thus, perception is the process of converting raw sensory data into cognitive architectures' internal representation, particularly symbolic knowledge and anchoring~\cite{coradeschi2003introduction} is the process of creating and maintaining the correspondence between symbols and sensor data that refer to the same physical objects.
+Thus, perception is the process of converting raw sensory data into cognitive architectures' internal representation, particularly symbolic knowledge.
+Whereas symbolic anchoring~\cite{coradeschi2003introduction} is the process of creating and maintaining the correspondence between symbols and sensor data that refer to the same physical objects.
 Not only knowledge creation is needed, but also knowledge maintenance.
 This is an aspect of the Symbolic Knowledge Grounding~\cite{harnad1990symbol} that is the problem of how to ground the meanings of symbols used by the robot.
 The process of grounding symbols to real-world objects by a physical agent interacting in the real is known as Physical Symbol Grounding~\cite{vogt2002physical}.